mikelove/awesome-multi-omics/CONTRIBUTING.md

   published, the date of the preprint / software release.
 - Order projects chronologically within each category.
 - If adding a description at all, keep it < 6 words.
-- End all descriptions with a full stop/period.
 - Check your spelling and grammar.
 - New categories, or improvements to the existing categorization are welcome.

 Thank you for your suggestions!